alschmut/code2semantics/README.md

   alias antlr4='java -jar /usr/local/lib/antlr-4.7.2-complete.jar'
   ```

-## How to extract semantics from source code
+## How to get a Word2Wec model using Wikipedia data

-- Extract identifiers and split those into words by underscore and CamelCase notation

-  `python ProjectParser.py <file_or_directory_path>`
+The Word2Vec model is a vector space model storing word with a semantic relatendess.
+This model is needed for the following step analyzing the source code data.

 - Download the wikipedia dump (16GB) [enwiki-latest-pages-articles.xml.bz2](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2)
 - Extract the articles text as training data from wikipedia dump (takes between 5-6 hours)